thoughtstem/racket-to/README.md

 A set of lightweight transpilers from Racket to other languages.

-For educational use only.
+For educational and demo use only.
 Only a small subset of racket is supported.
 Only a small subset of the target languages is supported